techmyth/techmyth.github.io/content/posts/vmware-enable-tps.en.md

 PS /home/blabla>
 ```

-Once again you can validate with the `Get-AdvancedSetting` command if the configured value is the one i specified previously.
+Once again you can validate with the `Get-AdvancedSetting` command if the configured value is the one I specified previously.

 ```text
 PS /home/blabla> Get-VMHost | Get-AdvancedSetting -Name Mem.ShareForceSalting | Select-Object Entity,Name,Value,Type | Format-Table -Wrap -AutoSize